Written by Chetan Melhotra

 Allow or Deny Rules

 Unlike a Security Group, NACLs support both allow and deny rules.
 Default NACL allows all inbound and outbound traffic.
-By deny rules, you could explicitly deny a certain IP address to establish a connection; e.g., to block a specific known malicious IP address from establishing a connection to an EC2 Instance.
+By deny rules, you could explicitly deny a specific IP address to establish a connection, e.g., to block a specific known malicious IP address from establishing a connection to an EC2 Instance.

 Limits

 A subnet can have only one NACL.
 However, you can associate one network ACL to one or more subnets within a VPC.
-By default, you can have up to 200 unique NACLs within a VPC, however, this is a soft limit that is adjustable.
+You can have up to 200 unique NACLs within a VPC by default.
+However, this is a soft limit that is adjustable.

-Secondly, you can have 20 inbound and 20 outbound rules per NACL (for a total of 40 rules).
+Secondly, you can have 20 inbound and 20 outbound rules per NACL (40 rules).
 IPv4 rules are enforced separately from IPv6 rules.
-A NACL, for example, may have 20 IPv4 rules and 20 IPv6 rules.
+An NACL, for example, may have 20 IPv4 and 20 IPv6 rules.